skokielibrary/spl-content/_content/jenny/services--teachers-schools.markdown

 published: true
 ---

-Library Resources for Skokie School Teachers
+## Library Resources for Skokie School Teachers

-## Jenny Wilkin is our school services liaison.
+### Contact Us
-Get in touch with her anytime: 847-972-5645 / jwilkin@skokielibrary.info
+Give Jenny, the School Services Liason, a call 847-972-5645 / jwilkin@skokielibrary.info

 ### Cards for Teachers
 - Every teacher in a Skokie school can get a library card to check out materials for classroom use.